These are the most popular Halloween costumes for 2021, according to Google Trends

 Midsommar Flower Queen costume

-Ari Aster’s 2019 psychological horror Midsommar is a psychedelic, unnerving, and often darkly comic watch.
+Ari Aster’s 2019 psychological horror Midsommar is a psychedelic, unnerving, and often darkly comic watch: not one to watch if you relationship is a bit shaky, though.

+Its conclusion sees our long-suffering heroine Dani crowned ‘May Queen’ and garbed in an elaborate floral gown and crown (pictured), while her boyfriend gets to dress up as a cosy teddy bear.

 You can’t purchase the costume (we’ve looked!) but there are images of many a DIY option floating around the internet.
 We’ve linked to an excellent florist if you want to give it a go...